EN-IH-WDPT-JUN21/TKWRN-Microservices-CRM/README.md

 <p align="center"><em>

-                  Voice over: Meanwhile, King Arthur and Bedevere, not more than a swallow's flight away, had discovered something.
+                  Meanwhile, King Arthur and Bedevere, not more than a swallow's flight away, had discovered something.

                   There in the console, beside this shrubbery, only slightly higher, lives the feared Menu,